USCbiostats/PM566/README.md

-# Course Material for PM566 (Fall 2023)
+# Course Materials for PM 566

-The PM566 course website is [here](https://USCbiostats.github.io/PM566).
+The PM 566 course website is [here](https://USCbiostats.github.io/PM566).
 We will be using this website to share all course material including lecture slides, labs, and assignments.